SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 as many times as you want.
 This avoids repetition, redundancy and duplicate code.
 The principle is similar to loops, but it works in a bit different way.
-2. **Organization**: as programs start to get longer and longer, putting all the code inside the main function becomes increasingly hard to manage: with functions we can split our programs into small, modular chunks that are easier to organize, test, use and reuse.
+2. **Organization**: as programs start to get longer and longer, putting all the code inside the main function becomes increasingly hard to manage: with functions, we can split our programs into small, modular chunks that are easier to organize, test, use and reuse.